coursetable/coursetable/docs/how-to-deploy.md

 ### Setup

 Ensure that `doppler` is properly configured with access to the environment configs.
+We assume that all following commands will be run with `root` unless otherwise specified.

 ```sh
 # Fetch everything.